 My pageviews in January was 37,350 according to WP’s Jetpack.
 I’ve just begun revamping some of my Pinterest pins but Pinterest is still giving me very little hits this month.
 It’s a work in progress, although I swear I’m losing my patience with that platform.
 But-but-but, oh heavenly angels, my Rockstar Feature started the month with a big bang 🙂

 The new year is always exciting but January to me was a very mellow, average month.
 Financially and blog-wise it’s been a great month – I’m proud of Jared and I both for sticking to our regularly scheduled frugal programming.
 We should be happier and thankful for so much in life.
 Sometimes I want to burst from happiness but there are also times…I’m not sure how to explain this feeling…uhhh.

 Blog sister takes a stab at explaining it: Why I Love & Don’t Care About Money At The Same Time

 Here’s my version: Find Meaning Before You Find Wealth

 It’s just a gnawing feeling of emptiness when life should feel full instead (because look around, it’s pretty awesome).
 So that gnawing feeling makes no sense, yet it’s constant, and it drives me nuts because it’s so ungrateful to feel this way.

-On a brighter note, my favorite posts this month was everything in the Soap series because it was done for a true, blue misguided friend.
+On a brighter note, my favorite posts this month was everything in the Soaps series because it was done for a true, blue misguided friend.
 All the financial resources are out there for her if she wants to evolve and take control of her financial life.
-In the end, I know it’s up to the individual (Soap) to make that change but it doesn’t mean I should sit idly by so that’s why Soapy’s finance posts are my favorites.
+In the end, I know it’s up to the individual (Soaps) to make that change but it doesn’t mean I should sit idly by so that’s why Soap’s finance posts are my favorites.